Multimodal Transport via Iran – Integrated Freight & Logistics Solutions

 Comprehensive Risk Management and Customs Expertise

 Navigating international transit requires more than just trucks and ships; it requires local intelligence.
-SASCO provides end-to-end Iran Transit Solutions, including expert Customs Brokerage and Bonded Warehousing.
-We handle all regulatory complexities at border crossings, minimizing delays and providing Transit Risk Management to protect your investment from origin to final destination.
+SASCO provides end-to-end transit coordination via Iran, including documentation support, import & export consulting, customs coordination, and access to bonded warehousing where required.
+We handle all regulatory complexities at border crossings, minimizing delays and providing transit risk management to protect your investment from origin to final destination.

 Sustainability in Modern Logistics

-In an era of green logistics, our Rail Freight solutions via Iran offer a more sustainable alternative to long-haul trucking.
+In an era of green logistics, our rail freight services in Iran offer a more sustainable alternative to long-haul trucking within multimodal supply chains.
 By integrating rail into your multimodal strategy, you not only optimize your supply chain but also contribute to a lower carbon footprint for your global operations.

 Our Capabilities: Integrated Logistics via Iran

-SASCO simplifies complexity of multimodal transport via Iran through three core multimodal pillars:
+SASCO simplifies the complexity of multimodal transport via Iran through three core intermodal pillars:

 1. Sea-to-Rail Connectivity

-We synchronize maritime arrivals at Bandar Abbas and Chabahar with Iran’s national rail network.
-This provides a high-capacity, cost-effective Sea-to-Rail bridge for INSTC shipments heading to Russia and the CIS.
+We synchronize maritime arrivals at Bandar Abbas and Chabahar with Iran’s national rail network, creating a smooth connection between sea freight services in Iran and inland rail operations.

 2. Road-to-Sea Integration